cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-fan-and-motor.md

     </tbody>
 </table>

-## Key Values Needed to Assess Power Consumption for Variable-speed Fan and Motor
+## Evaluation of Energy Consumption
 The primary energy source for a variable-speed fan is the electricity used to run the fan motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the variable-speed fan and motor.

 <table>